aninuona/syllabus-decoder/README.md

 - If it sees "brainstorm," "outline," "limited" = T3
 - If it sees "encouraged," "freely" = T5

 The system is about 78% accurate.
 It works best for very permissive or very restrictive policies.
 Middle-ground policies are harder because they're often written ambiguously.
-We look forward to refining this system.

 ## Project Structure